hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_dataset_cosmosdb_mongoapi.html.markdown

 ---

-* `additional_properties` - (Optional) A map of additional properties to associate with the Data Factory Dataset.

 * `annotations` - (Optional) List of tags that can be used for describing the Data Factory Dataset.

 * `description` - (Optional) The description for the Data Factory Dataset.

 * `folder` - (Optional) The folder that this Dataset is in.
 If not specified, the Dataset will appear at the root level.

-* `parameters` - (Optional) A map of parameters to associate with the Data Factory Dataset.
+* `parameters` - (Optional) A map of string key-value pairs of parameters to associate with the Data Factory Dataset.
+Only string parameter type is supported at the moment.

 ## Attributes Reference